MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/dossier-info-api.md

 ```

 <details>
-  <summary>Example of the dossier definition in the resolved value:</summary>
+  <summary>Example of the dashboard definition in the resolved value:</summary>

 ```json
 {